MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/failover-clustering/What-s-New-in-Failover-Clustering-in-Windows-Server-Technical-Preview.md

 -   Stretch Windows failover clusters to metropolitan distances.

--   Use Microsoft software end to end for storage and clustering, such as Hyper\-V, Storage Replica, Storage Spaces, Cluster, Scale\-Out File Server, SMB3, Deduplication, and ReFS\/NTFS.
+-   Use Microsoft software end to end for storage and clustering, such as Hyper-V, Storage Replica, Storage Spaces, Cluster, Scale-Out File Server, SMB3, Deduplication, and ReFS/NTFS.

 -   Help reduce cost and complexity as follows: